Ray026/Ray026/README.md

 My name is **Raymond** and this is my Github account<br>

 - :zap: I love math, programming, and books<br>
-- 🌱 I’m currently mastering my skill in C -:group_of_people: ’m looking to collaborate on C projects
+- 🌱 I’m currently mastering my skill in C<BR>
+    👯 I’m looking to collaborate on Javascript project

    ---

   ### :hammer_and_wrench: Languages and Tools :